No, Space Did Not Permanently Alter 7 Percent of Scott Kelly's DNA - Slashdot

 The article is requires some intimacy of cell biology, but, as expected, TERT does play a role in the life expectancy of a cell, immortality, cancer and there is some therapeutic potential (with e.g. isoprenoids and curcumin).

-... and for the record, I asked Brin & Page
+... and for the record, I asked Brin & Page if I could install their company on my device, but they said that it came with some hefty system requirements.

-That's referred to as the Transcriptome (Score:4, Informative)
+That's referred to as the Transcriptome (Score:5, Informative)

 Now if we can get more information on which genes changed the most in transcription while in space, that would be really interesting.
 Hopefully there is a paper coming up on that, or a data dump that we'll see soon so bioinformaticists can mine it.